Trump Suggests JCC Bomb Threats, Anti-Semitic Vandalism Is From ‘The Reverse’

 — Bradd Jaffy (@BraddJaffy) February 28, 2017

-According to the JTA, President Trump believes that the wave of anti-Semitic vandalism, and threats agains Jewish institutions might be a false flag, and it won’t be know which side is to blame until an investigation is concluded.
-Pennsylvania Attorney General Josh Shapiro said that Trump said several times it “could be the reverse” several times, but refused to elaborate on what he meant by repeating the word “reverse.”
+According to the JTA, President Trump believes that the wave of anti-Semitic vandalism and threats against Jewish institutions might be a false flag, and it won’t be known which side is to blame until an investigation has been concluded.
+Pennsylvania Attorney General Josh Shapiro said that Trump said several times it “could be the reverse” but refused to elaborate on what he meant by repeating the word “reverse.”

 RELATED REPORTS FROM INQUISITR